Which place is cheaper, Baltimore or New Orleans?

 In October, New Orleans usually receives more rain than Baltimore.
 New Orleans gets 3 inches (77 mm) of rain, while Baltimore receives 2.8 inches (71 mm) of rain each month for the autumn.

 It's quite cold in Baltimore in the winter.
 New Orleans is much warmer than Baltimore in the winter.
-The temperature in New Orleans is usually 51°F (11°C) in January, and Baltimore stays around 32°F (0°C).
+The daily temperature in New Orleans averages around 51°F (11°C) in January, and Baltimore fluctuates around 32°F (0°C).

 In the winter, New Orleans often gets around the same amount of sunshine as Baltimore.
 New Orleans gets 158 hours of sunny skies this time of year, while Baltimore receives 153 hours of full sun.